 Berk, L.E.
 (2017).
-Exploring Lifespan Development (Fourth Edition) Boston: Pearson\
+Exploring Lifespan Development (Fourth Edition) Boston: Pearson

-\This e-text is available via Direct Digital Access (See Moodle site)
+This e-text is available via Direct Digital Access (via a link from our Moodle site)

 Gawande, A. (2014).
 Being Mortal.
 Illness, Medicine and What Matters in the End (First Edition).
 New York: Henry Holt and Company.